zeek/zeekctl/doc/main.rst

 ~~~~~~~~~~~~~~~~~~~~~

 When writing custom site-specific policy scripts, it can sometimes be useful
-to know in which order the scripts are loaded (the broctl "scripts" command
+to know in which order the scripts are loaded (the BroControl "scripts" command
 shows the load order of every script loaded by Bro).
 For example, if more than
 one script sets a value for the same global variable, then the value that
 takes effect is the one set by the last such script loaded.

-When broctl starts Bro, the first script loaded is init-bare.bro, followed
+When BroControl starts Bro, the first script loaded is init-bare.bro, followed
 by init-default.bro (keep in mind that each of these scripts loads many
 other scripts).